ucsb-cs9/w24/_lab/lab02.md

 Total Price: $11.50
 ```

+**IMPORTANT**: be careful with the string formatting in the DrinkOrder class; especially the new line character and the space after the `*` for every new order.

 An example of what the return string format of the `total()` method when there are no drinks in the Drink Order is shown below:

 ```